-Hamilton City Council’s Community Committee yesterday (26 April) approved applications to rename Von Tempsky Street to Putikitiki Street and the nearby Dawson Park to Te Wehenga Park.
+Hamilton City Council’s Community Committee yesterday (26 April) approved applications to rename Von Tempsky Street to Puutikitiki Street and the nearby Dawson Park to Te Wehenga Park.

 The new te reo Maaori names serve as an opportunity to revive original place names that have a closer relationship to the whenua (land), reflect the area’s history and are significant to mana whenua.

-Putikitiki references the gully area behind Hamilton East School which was part of the Putikitiki block that Ngaati Parekirangi, a subtribe of Ngaati Wairere, occupied prior to 1864.
+Puutikitiki references the gully area behind Hamilton East School which was part of the Puutikitiki block that Ngaati Parekirangi, a subtribe of Ngaati Wairere, occupied prior to 1864.
 During discussions, it was noted that tikitiki is the traditional ‘top-knot’ hairstyle worn by high-ranking Maaori chiefs and warriors.